aragon/developer-portal/docs/osx/03-reference-guide/framework/plugin/repo/PluginRepoRegistry.md

 ## Description

-This contract maintains an address-based registery of plugin repositories in the Aragon App DAO framework.
+This contract maintains an address-based registry of plugin repositories in the Aragon App DAO framework.

 ## Implementation